goofballLogic/gbL.jsMop/README.md

 	function Controller() {
 		. . . code (as above) goes here . . .
 	}

+# Version specific notes
+Unless otherwise indicated, the material in the Pervious Versions section still applies

 ## New in version 0.9.7